eshimab/vuebook/docs/influx-flight/flight-begin/flight-begin-01-activate.md

 -   We are checking the compressor first because, if it is off, the instrument can't be run until UH Facilities restarts the compressor.
 :::

 ::: note asset "House Air Valve"
+[img-house-air-open]: ./assets/img-flight-begin-01/ifm-flight-begin-01-house-air-open-colors.png

+![House Air Open][img-house-air-open]
-The House Air valve is under the lowest shelf on the bottom right corner of the bench opposite the instrument.
+n the bottom right corner of the bench opposite the instrument.
 :::

 1. Open the valve on the wall opposite the InFlux Chassis to access the building's air compressor (i.e. House Air).